 Neither IBIS or OIS is necessarily better than the other, as we have covered before.
 It depends upon your needs, as well as the lens in question.

 One of the huge benefits of IBIS is that it works with any lens you use, including adapted lenses that may be several decades old.
 This is a huge deal for photography, especially if you have a collection of non-stabilized glass that you want to use handheld (think something like the Nikon 85mm f/1.4).
 It’s an even bigger deal if you’re a video shooter, since you now have a much, much wider range of lenses that are usable handheld.
-Nikon’s decision to include IBIS in its new mirrorless cameras just injected some life into all its old manual focus lenses and we know that the F-to-Z-mount adapter will work with IBIS, which is great!
+The IBIS in Nikon’s mirrorless cameras injects some life into all its old manual focus lenses, because almost all of them work with Nikon’s FTZ and FTZ II adaptors.

 Remember, too, that Nikon is announcing a 35mm f/1.8 and 50mm f/1.8 lens with their new cameras, which means this is also the first time you’ll ever be able to use a Nikon 35mm or 50mm prime on a native camera with vibration reduction.
 That is a big deal for many Nikon shooters, since those two lenses are already on-the-go primes, ideal for handheld shooting.